noamlivne/CFT/HowTo2.md

 ### Special case

 Suppose that there are many Talk Groups that are encrypted with a key, but only one specific Talk Group does not use a key and its broadcast is clear.
-For this purpose, when selecting the Encryption Method for that specific Talk Group, the value should be "No encrypt".
-You must also select "Non Encrypted" in the Encryption Value field.
+You must select "Non Encrypted" in the Encryption Value field.
 At the end, you will have two entries for the same frequency:

 ![screenshot](img/man10.png)